mui/material-ui/docs/data/base/components/popper/popper.md

 It has been replaced by a new library: [Floating UI](https://floating-ui.com/).

 Base UI offers the [Popup](/base-ui/react-popup/) component based on this new library.
-It has features and an API similar to the Popper component.
+It has features and an API similar to the Popper component, but is still in development and its API may change.

-We recommend using the [Popup](/base-ui/react-popup/) instead, as we intend to deprecate our Popper component in the future.
+Once the [Popup](/base-ui/react-popup/) is stable, we will deprecate and, later, remove our Popper component.
 :::

 ## Component